Sprinkles and Sprouts

 • Pour in the warm water, and mix with your dough hook on speed 1. (see note 3)

-• Once a rough dough has formed add the remaining tablespoon and a half of water and let the dough form a sticky wet mass.
+• Once a rough dough has formed add the remaining water and let the dough form a sticky wet mass.

 • Once this has happened, add the additional flour, 1 tablespoon at a time.